aleb/reqtraq/certdocs/TRAQ-138-SDD.md

 ```

 ###### Attributes:
-- Rationale: reports on the bidirectional traceability have to be submitted as evidence in certification trajectories.
+- Rationale: Reports on the bidirectional traceability have to be submitted as evidence in certification trajectories.
 The report generated in REQ-TRAQ-SWL-6 addresses this issue.
 - Parents: REQ-TRAQ-SWH-9
 - Verification: Demonstration.
 - Safety impact: None